Heych88/udacity-sdcnd-MPC-Project/README.md

  [![MPC in action](image/video.png)](https://youtu.be/t5-I2tkAX5E)

-## Writeup
+## Project website

-The [writeup.md](writeup.md) contains details of the code and mathematicle derivations used in this project.
+This repository has an accompanying project page, contains the theory and details behind the code.
+It can be found [here](https://www.haidynmcleod.com/model-predictive-controller).

 ---